 BOB stands for Bank of Baroda.
 It is an international banking and financial services company based in India.
-It is headquartered at Vadodara in Gujarat, India.
+It is headquartered in Vadodara in Gujarat, India.
 Its corporate office is located in Mumbai.
 At present, it has a network of 3454 branches spread throughout the country and 86 branches overseas.
 At present, as of June 2018, Shri P.S.
 Jayakumar is the Managing Director and CEO of Bank of Baroda.

-- Rural and agri banking: It includes agricultural loans, locker services, deposits etc., for rural customers and sectors related to agriculture.
+- Rural and Agri banking: It includes agricultural loans, locker services, deposits etc., for rural customers and sectors related to agriculture.

 - Corporate banking: It includes project finance, foreign currency loans, working capital finance, and treasury products for the corporate sector.